ccapp_logo.png Credentialing

 I did not get my certification renewal invoice, what can I do?

 CCAPP no longer sends out renewal invoices.
 All applications are now electronic using Certemy.
-If you are due for renewal login to Certemy or visit the renew a credential page here.
+If you are due for renewal login to Certemy or visit the career ladder and click on your credential level.

 What is the requirements for recertification?